exercism/elixir/exercises/binary-search/README.md

 so locating an item (or determining its absence) takes logarithmic time.
 A binary search is a dichotomic divide and conquer search algorithm.

+## Restrictions

+Do not convert the Tuple to a List - this defeats the object of the test.
+List operations are more expensive than Tuple lookups.

+Note that this is a test of the Binary Search Algorithm, this is not typical Elixir tuple usage (the test assumes unique values that are sorted into ascending order, which is not guarenteed).
+In Elixir you would not normally see more than 5 items in a tuple - move to a Map or a List in that case.

 ## Running tests

 Execute the tests with: